QAPI basics for skilled nursing

-Let’s start with the basics.
 Quality assurance has been around since the Omnibus Budget Reconciliation Act nursing home reforms.
 However, the Affordable Care Act of 2010 strongly emphasizes quality for all of healthcare.
 Then, the addition of performance improvement within skilled nursing became reality in 2016 with the final rule of Requirements of Participation.
 Quality Assurance Performance Improvement (QAPI) is now the foundation to manage quality.
-It is important to understand the foundation and expectations for the new QAPI requirement.
+It is important to understand the foundation of QAPI basics.
 Conversations with various providers underscore this.

 - Quality Assurance (QA): strategies seeking to prevent, detect, and correct problems in the quality of services delivered to residents